otto-de/api-guidelines/guidelines/010_core-principles/api-as-a-product.md

----
-title: API as a product
+# API as a product
----

 When looking at APIs, the focus is mostly on the technical implementation, whereas the business perspective is often overlooked.
 But exactly in the business context more and more services are being created.